delphine-boke/relocation-to-kigali/Rwandan-visa.md

 - letter from your employer(if work visa) or from instution(for student visa) and,
 - copy of the first page of your passport containing your biodata.

-lastly, you need to have about 30 000 rwf(about $25) for the processing. for East African Community passport holders, the student visa is free.!
+lastly, you need to have about 30 000 rwf(about $25) for the processing in your mobile number of choice(Airtel, MTN) or in payment cards you might be having.

+for East African Community passport holders, the student visa is free.!